 Finally, follow these steps to transfer your data to the removable media devices.

-1. Now, connect the removable media device to your computer.
+1. Now, connect the removable media device (USB) to your computer.

 2. Now, again type this command in Command Prompt window and press Enter key from keyboard to open a Notepad window.